ati-ozgur/course-python/course-content/command-line.md

 After we open command line (windows) / Terminal (MacOS), we go to directory of our source files and run following command.
 Here **cd** means change directory.
 We are starting in our home directory, from there going to Desktop and python-codes directory.
+Write python hello.py to run example hello world program.
+Do not forget to change hello.py to name of your program like "program_name.py"

 	cd Desktop
 	cd python-codes